 “Fees” means the remuneration specified in the Information Product Fee Schedule, or otherwise announced in writing (including by email), which is charged to and payable by the Contracting Party in accordance with the provisions of the Agreement.

-“Index Creation” means the creation of an Original Created Work, whereby Information, including Information that pertains to a single security, index or instrument, is Used for the calculation of 1 (one) or more indices.
+“Index Creation” means a form of Redistribution of Original Created Works, whereby Information, including Information that pertains to a single security, index or instrument, is Used for the calculation and dissemination of 1 (one) or more indices.
+The calculation of indices for the sole purpose of the Internal Use of such indices is categorized as Other Non-Display Activities.
 Euronext reserves the right to determine at its reasonable discretion whether the Use of Information shall be considered Index Creation.

+“Index Levels" means the price or level of a Euronext index.

 “Index Provider Service” means Index Creation on behalf of a third party where some or all of the Intellectual Property Rights of whatsoever nature in such index shall be and remain vested in that third party or its licensors.

 “Information” means Market Data, data and information including, without limitation, quotes, prices, volume, time stamps, and other data and information in respect of, amongst other things, indices and the securities, bonds, futures contracts, option contracts, commodities and other instruments, which is (i) licensed by Euronext and/or (ii) supplied to or Used by the Contracting Party and/or its Affiliate(s) either directly or indirectly.
 It also includes data derived from the Information which does not constitute an Original Created Work.